timruffles/js-to-c/README.md

 ## Dynamic libraries

 The runtime is built into a dynamic library to avoid recompiling.
 There's also a prelude, which allows langauge features to be implemented in JS that's pre-compiled to C.

+## Runtime

+Files prefixed `_` are private to the runtime and should not be relied on.